-If you are in the planning stages, I would strongly suggest to go ahead and budget for a higher end window and cut the cost on another area.
+If you are in the planning stages, I would strongly suggest going ahead and budget for a higher-end window and cut the cost on another area.

 Deciding Factors and Why You Should Spend the Extra Money

 So, the question is: why spend the extra money on windows?
 For us, there were several deciding factors that went into us choosing a higher-end window.
 For the new house, we chose Windsor Aluminum Clad Casement Windows.
 Here is our thinking and reasons as to why we felt it was well worth the extra cost.

 The first reason is the overall look.
 As mentioned before, we went with a casement window.
 A casement window does typically run a little more than a double-hung window.
 We chose casement because we liked the look better with our style of home.
 The style you are trying to achieve could make this amount go up or down.

 To us, a window is so important for the overall look.
 It can seriously either make a house look great or even horrible.
 Unfortunately, we loved the look of the casement window so it was quite a bit more.